Heves County 2nd constituency

 The 2nd constituency of Heves County (Heves megyei 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Heves 02.
 OEVK.

 Since 2014, it has been represented by László Horváth of the Fidesz–KDNP party alliance.

 Geography

 The 2nd constituency is located in north-western part of Heves County.

-The constituency borders with 3rd-, 4th- and 2nd constituency of Borsod-Abaúj-Zemplén County to the northeast, 1st constituency to the southeast, 3rd constituency to the south and 1st constituency of Nógrád County to the northwest.
+The constituency borders the 3rd, 4th and 2nd constituencies of Borsod-Abaúj-Zemplén County to the northeast, Heves County 1st constituency to the southeast, Heves County 3rd constituency to the south and 1st constituency of Nógrád County to the northwest.

 List of municipalities

 The constituency includes the following municipalities:

 History

-The 2nd constituency of Heves County was created in 2011 and contained of the pre-2011 abolished constituencies of 2nd and main part of 3rd constituency of this County.
+The current 2nd constituency of Heves County was created in 2011 and contains the pre-2011 2nd constituency and the main part of the pre-2011 3rd constituency of Heves County.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by László Horváth of the Fidesz from 2014, and he was re-elected in 2018 and 2022.